oracle/oci-python-sdk/docs/logging.rst

 Request Logging
 ================
-To enable more detailed debugging information request logging can can be turned on.
-Request logging will output the requests which the Python SDK sends to Oracle Cloud Infrastructure services.
-This option is enabled by setting the configuration attribute ``log_requests`` to ``True``.
-This could be done in your configuration file, for example:
+Request logging can be enabled for more detailed debugging information.
+Request logging outputs the requests that the Python SDK sends to Oracle Cloud Infrastructure services.
+This option can be enabled by setting the configuration attribute ``log_requests`` to ``True``.
+Alternatively, request logging can be enabled in your configuration file.
+For example:

 .. code-block:: text